Introduction to literature

 The teacher groups and guide students to enumerate sources of literature | Students in their various groups enumerate sources of literature Poetry, myth, folktale, songs, incantation Poetry: Understand poetry is as old as man, our forefathers used poetry in various forms; proverbs, rituals, incantation and dance.
 Myth: These are false belief about a legend or story that usually interprets natural forces in terms of gods or heroes.
 Folktale: These are ancient stories told about animals at moonlight, It could also be called folklore.
 There are stories told usually from one generation to another.
 The essence is to teach morals.
 Songs are lyrics or beats with the words designed to entertain people.
 Songs can be done with or without use of musical instrument.
 Incantation: We can explain that these are deep words or expressions used to perform rituals or communicate to spiritual forces.
 Deep words or languages employed to change the atmosphere spiritually. |

-Group discussion to enumerate sources of literature | We provide educational resources/materials, curriculum guide, syllabus, scheme of work, lesson note & plan, waec, jamb, O-level & advance level GCE lessons/tutorial classes, on various topics, subjects, career, disciplines & department etc. for all the Class of Learners |
+We provide educational resources/materials, curriculum guide, syllabus, scheme of work, lesson note & plan, waec, jamb, O-level & advance level GCE lessons/tutorial classes, on various topics, subjects, career, disciplines & department etc. for all the Class of Learners |

 STEP 6 5 mins |